 Contact your doctor right away if you experience any of these issues.
 HSG is considered a very safe procedure, but it is possible to develop a pelvic infection, injury to the uterus, and even an allergic reaction to the dye in the fluid.
 Embolization or blockage can also occur if oil-based materials are used.

 If you’re wondering why a hysterosalpingogram is recommended, it’s typically one of the first tests ordered if you’ve had trouble conceiving.
-It’s also recommended if you’ve had more than two miscarriages; 10 to 15 percent of recurrent pregnancy losses are due to an abnormally shaped uterus.
+It’s also recommended if you’ve had more than two miscarriages.
+10 to 15 percent of recurrent pregnancy losses are due to an abnormally shaped uterus.
 If it shows tubal blockage, your doctor will likely perform a laparoscopy.
-Depending on the severity, in vitro fertilization may be recommended; this can help you conceive by completely bypassing the fallopian tubes.
+Depending on the severity, in vitro fertilization may be recommended, because this can help you conceive by completely bypassing the fallopian tubes.